-The Management Committee met on January 11, 2023, and forwards this item to the Commission for their review and approval after public comment, if any:
+It is requested that Management Committee forward this item to the Commission for their review and approval after public comment, if any:

 - 1. Approve the award of the Agreement for the FY 19-20, 20-21 and 21-22 TDA Triennial Performance Audit to Moore and Associates in the amount of \$67,056.51. - 2.
 Authorize the Chairperson to sign the agreement.